 But let's start with some photos of the trail.

-Below is a map of the first part of the section and photos to the bridge, or lack of bridge, across the East Branch of Limestone Creek.
+Below is a map of the first part of the section and photos of the bridge, or lack of a bridge, across the East Branch of Limestone Creek.

-Click photos to expand them for better viewing.
+Click the photos below to expand them for better viewing and the description.

 Note: My trail description, route, and conditions are explained as seen on the day of my hike.
-These, of course, can and will change with the weather, seasons, time, and maintenance.
+These can and will change with the weather, seasons, time, and maintenance.
 The explanation is meant to give the reader some idea of what may be encountered, not necessarily as they may find it later.

 Bridge Out on the Onondaga Branch Trail

-In the prior week, central New York had some heavy rains and apparently lifted the two section bridge that crossed the creek and swept them to the creek banks.
+In the prior week, central New York had heavy rains that lifted the two-section bridge that crossed the creek and swept them to the creek banks.
 The bridge sections were held tight by ropes.

-I pulled the left bridge back into the creek so I could jump across without going over the top of my hiking shoes.
+I pulled the left bridge back into the creek to jump across without going over the top of my hiking shoes.

 Caden waded across.
-Then went back, and cross again.
+Then went back and crossed again.
 Repeat and repeat.
 He loves water!

 Road Portion of the Section

-After crossing the creek you walk out into pasture.
-Follow the hedge row out to Damon Road (fairly busy road).
-Walk up the hill about 9/10's of a mile then turn left onto Smith Road (no traffic).
-Walk up the hill about 7/10's of a mile and there is a car parking area for hikers.
+After crossing the creek, you walk out into the pasture.
+Follow the hedge row to Damon Road (a fairly busy road).
+Walk up the hill about 9/10’s of a mile, then turn left onto Smith Road (no traffic).
+Walk up the hill about 7/10’s of a mile, and there is a car parking area for hikers.

 Caden and I had lunch here.